Codeholics/US-Mass-Shootings/readme.md

    5. Export CSVs
 2. Upload to Data.World

 I have a second process that takes the CSVs and imports the data into a SQLite file.
+I created record ID's that start with the first mass shooting that is recorded.

 <br>